jmfinch/nodejs-api/README.md

 ● Instructions on how to build and start the web API locally

 1 required tools

 Download NodeJs: https://nodejs.org/en/download/   ( select version for you )
- - Be sure to download recommended tools ( this will include NPM ) Postman ( if you will use for testing endpoints ) VSCode
+-Be sure to download recommended tools ( this will include NPM )

+Postman ( if you will use for testing endpoints )

+VSCode

 Source: https://github.com/jmfinch/nodejs-api ( public - clonable or pull down zip )

 2 initialize ( utilzing terminal, or VSCODE )